ufrisk/pcileech/readme.md

 ====================
 Please ensure you do have the most recent version of PCILeech by visiting the PCILeech github repository at: https://github.com/ufrisk/pcileech

-Clone the PCILeech Github repository.
-The binaries are found in pcileech_files and should work on 64-bit Windows and Linux.
-Please copy all files from pcileech_files since some files contains additional modules and signatures.
+<b>Get the latest [binaries, modules and configuration files](https://github.com/ufrisk/pcileech/releases/latest) from the latest release.</b> Alternatively clone the repository and build from source.

 #### Windows:

 Please see the [PCILeech-on-Windows](https://github.com/ufrisk/pcileech/wiki/PCILeech-on-Windows) guide for information about running PCILeech on Windows.

 The Google Android USB driver have to be installed if USB3380 hardware is used.
 Download the Google Android USB driver from: http://developer.android.com/sdk/win-usb.html#download Unzip the driver.<br>
-FTDI drivers have to be installed if FPGA is used with FT601 USB3 addon card.
+FTDI drivers have to be installed if FPGA is used with FT601 USB3 addon card or PCIeScreamer.
 Download the 64-bit [`FTD3XX.dll`](http://www.ftdichip.com/Drivers/D3XX/FTD3XXLibrary_v1.2.0.6.zip) from FTDI and place it alongside `pcileech.exe`.<br>
 To mount live ram and target file system as drive in Windows the Dokany file system library must be installed.
 Please download and install the latest version of Dokany at: https://github.com/dokan-dev/dokany/releases/latest

-#### Windows/DLL:

-PCILeech is also available as a dynamic link library .DLL for easy including in other projects.
-The DLL, headers and sample code is found in the pcileech_files/dll folder.

-#### Linux and Android:
+#### Linux:
-Please see the [PCILeech-on-Linux](https://github.com/ufrisk/pcileech/wiki/PCILeech-on-Linux) guide for information about running PCILeech on Linux or [PCILeech-on-Android](https://github.com/ufrisk/pcileech/wiki/PCILeech-on-Android) for Android information.
+Please see the [PCILeech-on-Linux](https://github.com/ufrisk/pcileech/wiki/PCILeech-on-Linux) guide for information about running PCILeech on Linux.

 Examples:
 =========